 OVERVIEW: The Leslie and Daniel Ziff Foundation gives very selectively to a small number of dance organizations, mainly, but not exclusively, in New York City.

-IP TAKE: This isn't a sizeable grantmaking operating and most grantseekers won't find much promise here.
-But Daniel Ziff is a billionaire and his wife Leslie has a strong interest in dance.
-The foundation has made some some significant dance grants that hint at bigger things to come.
+IP TAKE: This is not a sizeable grantmaking operation and most grant seekers will not find much success here.
+However, Ziff and his wife have a strong interest in dance.
+The foundation has made some significant dance grants that hint at bigger things to come.
 Ziff does not have much of a web presence or a clear way to get in touch.

 American Ballet Theatre received $1,085,000 in the past and Rosie's Theater Kids has received a solid stream of money as well.
 The foundation also gave $175,000 to Dynamic Forms Inc./Mark Degarmo and Dancers, establishing a 16 week dance residency at a Manhattan public school.
 As the foundation's grantmaking deepens in this area, it is possible that dance education will become more of a priority.

 Moving away from New York, Polaris Dance Theatre in Portland, Oregon received a 3-year gift of $75,000 and an additional $200,000 from the foundation.
 Much like with Ziff's other gifts in this area, it appears to have been initiated by Leslie who is an honorary board member of Polaris.

 The Leslie and Daniel Ziff Foundation